Mookie Betts: 2014 season: MLB rookie season

-2014 season: Rookie season

-Betts was promoted to the Red Sox on June 28, 2014.
-He had previously been selected for the All-Star Futures Game, but was replaced following his promotion to the Major Leagues.
+Betts was promoted to the Red Sox on June 28.
+He had previously been selected for the All-Star Futures Game, but was replaced following his promotion to the major leagues.
 Betts made his debut on June 29, recording his first major league career hit against Yankees starter Chase Whitley in the fourth inning.
-He hit his first home run on July 2 off the Cubs' Carlos Villanueva.
-He then was optioned to Triple-A Pawtucket on July 19 when Shane Victorino was activated from the disabled list, and was recalled to Boston on August 1.
+He hit his first home run on July 2 off the Chicago Cubs' Carlos Villanueva.
+He then was optioned to Triple-A Pawtucket on July 19, when Shane Victorino was activated from the disabled list, and was recalled to Boston on August 1.
 Betts was optioned back to Pawtucket in August and recalled again on August 18.

-On August 29, Betts hit his first career grand slam against Rays pitcher Chris Archer in a Red Sox victory at Tropicana Field.
+On August 29, Betts hit his first career grand slam against Rays pitcher Chris Archer at Tropicana Field.
 At age 21, Betts became the youngest Sox player to hit a grand slam in 49 years.
 Betts spent most of the 2014 season playing in the outfield, but on September 11, manager John Farrell announced that Betts would play second base "fairly regularly" following injuries to regular second basemen Dustin Pedroia and Brock Holt.

-Betts split the 2014 season fairly evenly between AA, AAA and MLB, playing 52 major league games.
+Betts split the 2014 season fairly evenly among Double-A, Triple-A, and MLB, playing 52 major league games.
 He performed well for the Red Sox, hitting .291 with five home runs; and played over half his innings in center field.

 2015 season: Shift to right field

-On April 6, 2015, Opening Day for the Boston Red Sox against the Philadelphia Phillies, he hit a home run in his second at bat, becoming the third youngest player to hit a home run on Opening Day for the Red Sox.
-On April 13, 2015, in the home opener at Fenway Park against the Washington Nationals, Betts arguably had the most exciting performance of his career.
-He robbed Bryce Harper of a home run, stole two bases on one play and hit a home run into the Monster seats, all in the first three innings.
+On April 6, 2015, Opening Day for the Red Sox against the Philadelphia Phillies, Betts hit a home run in his second at-bat, becoming the third youngest player to hit a home run on Opening Day for the Red Sox.
+On April 13, in the home opener at Fenway Park against the Washington Nationals, Betts arguably had the most exciting performance of his career.
+He robbed Bryce Harper of a home run, stole two bases on one play, and hit a home run into the Green Monster seats, all in the first three innings.

-Betts was named the AL Player of the Week for the week ending on June 21, 2015.
-Within that week, Betts batted .581 (18 for 31) with two home runs, two triples, three doubles, seven RBI and eight runs.
+Betts was named the American League (AL) Player of the Week for the week ending on June 21.
+Within that week, Betts batted .581 (18-for-31) with two home runs, two triples, three doubles, seven RBI and eight runs.
 He led the AL in batting average, hits, on-base percentage (.594), total bases (31), and slugging percentage (1.000) that week.
-In the latter part of the season, he spent some time in right field, leading to speculation that he would move there permanently to allow teammate Jackie Bradley Jr., to take over in center field.
-Betts ended the 2015 season with a .291 batting average, with 92 runs scored, 77 RBIs, 18 home runs, and 21 stolen bases.
+In the latter part of the season, he spent some time in right field, leading to speculation that he would move there permanently to allow teammate Jackie Bradley Jr. to take over in center field.
+Betts ended the 2015 season with a .291 batting average, with 92 runs scored, 77 RBIs, 18 home runs and 21 stolen bases.